Is saving the environment just another wedding trend that will come and go?

 Why not recommend those suppliers on your books who work hard to provide a sustainable and more eco-friendly product and service?
 Companies that hire out styling items are reusing their stock again and again.
 This is a considerably better option than couples buying endless cheap tat, only to throw it away after their wedding or sell it for a fraction of what they paid on Ebay afterwards.

 OK, so we know that every couple isn’t going to follow your advice, but any small thing we can do to help each other and our planet is a step in the right direction and just offering suggestions might make them rethink some of their more disposable purchases.
 We are all learning from one another, so, do your research and see what you can do to help make the planet a safer and better place to live!
+And help ensure that saving the environment isn’t just the latest wedding trend.

 If you want to find out more about how to reduce your carbon footprint as a wedding venue, in your dealings with your clients, but also your in-house operation; catering, bar services, housekeeping and cleaning, then please get in touch.